LJCOOL/wp-facebook-aggregator/README.md

 2. A tab called ‘Feed Aggregator Options’ will appear to the left menu side pane of the WordPress console.
 Click on it.

 3. Here you will find the fields in which you are to add the Facebook page IDs.
-The page IDs are a unique number which you can find out by clicking the “Don’t understand” link which will take you to a 3rd party website where you can paste in the URL of the Facebook page and get it’s ID.
+The page IDs are a unique number which you can find out by clicking the “Find out the ID here” link which will take you to a 3rd party website where you can paste in the URL of the Facebook page and get it’s ID.

 4. Once done, click save.
 The plugin will generate an initial number of posts, no more than ten, that are retrieved from the respective Facebook pages.
 This will take time, please be patient.